Yeshiva University Center for Israel Studies: Select List of Notable Conferences

 The Temple of Jerusalem: From Moses to the Messiah.
 With YU Museum.
 Organizer: Steven Fine.
 YU Museum and Wilf Campus, May, 2008.

 Israel and India: A Relationship Comes of Age.
 VIP reception at the Indian consulate, associated exhibition on the Jews of India at YU Museum.
 With the Institute for Public Health and YU Museum.
 YU Museum, March 30, 2009.

 Zionism on the Jewish Street: Geography and Nationalism at the Turn of the 20th Century.
 With YU Museum.
 Organizer: Jess Olson (Jewish History).
 YU Museum and Wilf Campus, March, 2010.

 US-Israel Relations in the Era of Obama and Netanyahu.
-With the Began-Sadat Center, Bar Ilan University and American Friends of BIU.
+With the Begin-Sadat Center, Bar Ilan University and American Friends of BIU.
 Organizers: R. Bevan, E. Resnick.
 YU Museum, Sept, 15, 2009.

 Jews and Power in the 20th Century.
 With the Schottenstein Honors Program and the Schneier Center for International Affairs, Yeshiva University.
 Primary faculty advisors: S. Fine, R. Bevan.
 YU Wilf Campus, Spring, 2009.

 Symposium on Priesthood in the Second Temple Period, 11/11/09.
 Organizer: Joseph Angel (Jewish History).

 National Association of Professors of Hebrew Annual Meeting at YU, July 2010.
 Co-sponsored with Stern College, Chair: Tzefirah Cohen, Stern College.

 Israel and Iran: From Cyrus the Great to the Islamic Republic.
 With the Schneir Center for International Affairs, Yeshiva University.
 Organizer: Daniel Tsadik.
 YU Museum, September, 2010.

 Talmuda De'Eretz Yisrael: Archaeology and the Rabbis in Late Antiquity.
 Organizers: Steven Fine (Jewish History), Aaron Koller (Bible).
 With YU Museum.
 YU Museum and Wilf Campus, March 2011.

 Torah and Science Conference.
 With Bar Ilan and Machon Lev.
 Apr 2009, 2010, 2011.
 Hosted at the YU Israel campus, 2010.

 Folktales of Israel: A Festival Honoring Professor Peninnah Schram.
 With YU Museum and Stern College for Women.
 YU Museum, November, 2011.

 Religious Zionism in America: A Yom Iyyun Honoring Professors Bernard Rosensweig and Sol Roth, April 22, 2012.